Ferdi265/waybar_custom_modules/README.md

 ## Module `powerprofile`

-Checks the current power profile of the system using `powerprofilesctl get`.
+Checks the current power profile of the system using the `org.freedesktop.UPower.PowerProfiles` DBus service.

 ```js
 // .config/waybar/config